cdli-gh/sumor/README.md

 ## Known issues

+- Support for transliterations as input is imperfect.
 - At the moment, only the bidictionary defines the part of speech.
 This means that `$GENERATE$` will always attempt to return both verbal and nominal analyses.
 - `$GENERATE$` does not do full nominal slots, but only (selected) cases